PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 Its job is to save the location of the prior environment pointer.
 Since csv is called from C-function (and r5 is at the top of the stack as a result of the JSR in the C-function body), saving r5 is as simple as mov sp, r5.

-As an additional note: that jsr pc, (r0) at the end of csv isn't trying to save anything in particular - it's just trying to make room on the stack.
+An additional note: jsr pc, (r0) at the end of csv isn't trying to save anything in particular - it's just trying to make room on the stack.
 See <a href=https://pdos.csail.mit.edu/6.828/2005/lec/v6-calling.html> this digression on v6 calling conventions </a> for more info.